top of page

 What to expect

-• Daily journalling prompts and sketchbook tasks.
+• Daily journalling prompts and creative invitations

 You’ll leave with